sanity-io/hierarchical-document-list/README.md

 ## How it works

-The hierarchical data is stored in the document specified by the `documentId` of your choosing.
-As compared to storing `parent` fields in each individual document in the hierarchy, this makes it easier to implement different hierarchies for the same content according to the context, and also simplifies querying the full structure - as you'll see in [Querying data](#querying-data) below.
+The hierarchical data is stored in a centralized document with the `documentId` of your choosing.
+As compared to storing parent/child relationships in each individual document in the hierarchy, this makes it easier to implement different hierarchies for the same content according to the context.

+This approach also simplifies querying the full structure - as you'll see in [querying data](#querying-data) below.

-Keep in mind that **this document is live-edited**, meaning it has no draft and every change by editors will directly affect its published version.
+Keep in mind that this specified **document is live-edited**, meaning it has no draft and every change by editors will directly affect its published version.

-Instead of manually adding items one-by-one, the plugin will create a [GROQ](https://www.sanity.io/docs/overview-groq) query that matches all documents with a `_type` in `referenceTo`, that also match the optional `referenceOptions.filter`.
-From these documents, editors are able to drag, nest and re-order them at will from the "Items not added" list.
+Instead of requiring editors to manually add items one-by-one, the plugin will create a [GROQ](https://www.sanity.io/docs/overview-groq) query that matches all documents with a `_type` in the `referenceTo` option you specify, that also match the optional `referenceOptions.filter`.
+From these documents, editors are able to drag, nest and re-order them at will from the "Add more items" list.

-If a document in the tree doesn't match the filters set, it'll still exist in the tree.
+If a document in the tree doesn't match the filters set, it'll keep existing in the data.
 This can happen if the document has a new, unfitting value, the configuration changed or it was deleted.
-Although the tree will still be publishable, editors will get a warning and won't be able to drag these entries around.
+Although the tree will still be publishable, editors will get a warning and won't be able to drag these faulty entries around.

 ## Querying data